 A regulation cut is clean and simple.
 Inspired by the army, it is a practical and easy-to-wear style defined by its neat appearance and side parting.
 It is a little longer than other military haircuts, with the sides and back kept short but enough length on the top to be brushed to the side with a comb.
 It may require some product to keep the look in place, but the overall effect is incredibly stylish and fabulous boys haircuts.

 The buzz cut is a short haircut clipped close to the head.
 It creates a formal appearance and is timeless for boys haircuts because it is so low-maintenance and manly.
 That said, the buzz cut can be adapted to suit your personal preference, and those who want to give it a modern update may be tempted to pair it with a skin fade.
 The great thing about skin fades is they work with hair of all lengths and are minimalistic and cool.
 The pairing of a skin fade with a buzz cut is subtle, whereas it would create a more dramatic contrast if there were more length on top.

 38. Short Straight Hair with Middle Part

-If you have short hair and are looking for an interesting way to wear it, consider pairing it with a middle parting.
+If your boy has short hair and is looking for an interesting way to wear it, consider pairing it with a middle parting.
 The central part is enjoying a moment in the limelight because it looks cool, but it is also practical, keeping the hair out of the face and highlighting your features.
 It can also complement the symmetry of your face.
 In addition, this is one of the simplest looks to wear and will suit boys of all ages; it requires little styling, and there are no worries about the hair getting in your eyes or causing irritations.